 One thing to bear in mind, the FM radio will only work when you have your headphones plugged in as these act as an aerial.

 Of course, if you like the interface of the Spotify premium version and how it all works, you can stick to the free Spotify version.
 It does come with some restrictions – on your mobile you can play playlists but it is hard to select an exact song.
 You also don’t get unlimited skips per hour and there are some adverts.
 That said, if you’re looking for something to have on your phone while you go for a walk then the free version is perfectly adequate.

 Amazon Prime Music

 As you might imagine, Amazon has its own music streaming service.
-The good news is that their basic version (Prime Music) is included in your standard Amazon Prime subscription.
-So if you’re signed up to their free next day delivery service, you can also take advantage of their music service.
+The basic version (Prime Music) is included in your standard Amazon Prime subscription.
+So if you’re signed up for their free next day delivery service, you can also use the music service.
 However, it does have a relatively small library of around 2 million songs, so some people opt to pay a monthly subscription from Amazon Music Unlimited.

 You’ll find the majority of the most popular tracks in most genres on YouTube, however, if you want to dig into full albums, that’s a different kettle of fish altogether.
 YouTube is a free app, although you may have to watch the odd advert so it is a great alternative to Spotify.

 You do need to have the app open to listen to music, so if you’re having it on your phone you won’t be able to check your emails at the same time, for example.
 However, as you may expect they also have a version that you can upgrade to that allows you to watch without adverts and with the ability to push YouTube to the back and still play, while you get on with other tasks on your device.

 Hardly ideal – but it is free.
 I would recommend setting up a playlist to make things go a bit smoother when you’re on the go.